 Online marketplaces can be small and local — like a neighborhood group — or operated by large, national companies.
 In general, online marketplaces connect buyers and sellers.
 When you find something you want, you typically contact the seller directly.

 Some marketplace operators leave it completely up to the sellers and buyers to decide how to handle payments, returns, refunds, delivery, and other issues.
 In those cases, you have to work out questions or concerns with a seller.
-The marketplace operator does not get involved.
+The marketplace operator doesn’t get involved.

 Each online marketplace will have its own way to display items, process payments, or manage other parts of your shopping experience.
 Before you buy from a seller listed on a particular marketplace, search online to learn more about the site, seller, and any items you’re considering.
-When you find something you like, be sure to use a safer payment method.
+When you’re ready to buy, use a safer payment method like credit cards, which have legal protections.

 Check out the marketplace site